Israel says hostage release won’t take place before Friday | KRDO

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kaitlan Collins, Matthew Chance, Oren Liebermann, Tamar Michaelis and MJ Lee contributed to this report.
+CNN’s Becky Anderson, Mostafa Salem, Kaitlan Collins, Matthew Chance, Oren Liebermann, Tamar Michaelis and MJ Lee contributed to this report.